Yasett/ETSparklines/README.md

 ### Installing

+* Download the source code or fork this repository.

+* Open the main page: "SparklineMatrix" in a web browser.

 * Load the data files that contain the eye tracking data.
-To do this, click on the settings button in the upper-right corner of the screen:
+To do this, click on the settings button in the upper-right corner of the screen:<br />
 ![Alt text](https://github.com/Yasett/ETSparklines/blob/master/Screenshots/settings.PNG)

 * In the popup window, click the first "Choose file" button.
 Navigate around the file chooser, choose the fixation data file, and click the dialog's "Open" button.